skrub-data/skrub/doc/index.rst

 non-curated categories.
 It provides **encoders that are robust to morphological variants**, such as typos, in the category strings.

-The :class:`SuperVectorizer` is a high-level transformer that can easily turn a heterogeneous data table, as a pandas dataframe, to a numerical array, suitable for machin learning.
+The :class:`SuperVectorizer` is a high-level transformer that can automatically turn a heterogeneous data table, as a pandas dataframe, to a numerical array, suitable for machin learning.

 **Dirty category encoder**: `scikit-learn <https://scikit-learn.org>`_'s